cursed-0men/NASA_space_apps/README.md

 Description: Main function to execute the script.
 Prompts the user for a city name, retrieves weather data, and checks if conditions are suitable for a rocket launch.

 # WEB PLATFORM
-1. The HTML document presents a web-based tool for checking weather conditions suitable for a rocket launch.
-Here's an overview of its components:

-2. Particle Animation Background:

-Utilizes the Particle JS library to create an animated background resembling space particles.
-Main Content Container:

-Contains the user interface elements and displays weather-related information.
-City Input and Button:
+HTML Code 1 :
+Purpose: The HTML code provides user interfaces for inputting a city name and displaying weather information relevant to rocket launches.
+Components:

-Allows users to input the name of a city and fetch weather data for that location.
+Input Field: Allows users to enter the name of the city.
-Error Message Display:

-Displays error messages if there are any issues fetching weather data.
-Weather Conditions Table:

-Presents a table showing various weather parameters such as temperature, cloud cover, wind speed, and sky condition.
+Weather Information: Displays temperature, cloud cover, wind speed, sky condition, and lightning risk.
-Launch Suitability Message:

-Indicates whether weather conditions are suitable for a rocket launch based on the analyzed data.
+Launch Suitability Message: Indicates whether conditions are suitable for a rocket launch.
-Next Launch Time Display:

-Shows the estimated next suitable launch time, calculated as one hour from the current time.
+Next Launch Time: Displays the expected suitable launch time.
-Best Launch Time Display:

-Provides information on the best launch time for the next four days, based on simulated weather scores.
+Best Launch Time: Shows the best launch time for the next 4 days.
-JavaScript Code:

-Handles fetching weather data, updating the UI with weather information, and controlling the particle animation.
-This HTML file serves as the frontend component of the rocket launch weather checking tool, offering a user-friendly interface for accessing and analyzing weather data.
+Styling with CSS: Enhances the visual appearance and layout of the interface.

+HTML Code 2 :
+Purpose: The HTML code creates an interactive world map where users can select cities to view weather forecasts and assess launch suitability.
+Components:
+Leaflet Map: Displays a world map allowing users to click on cities.
+Weather Forecast Display: Shows detailed weather forecast information for selected cities.
+Custom Markers: Indicates launch suitability with custom markers on the map.
+Weather Forecast Table: Presents a table with detailed weather forecast data.
+Styling with CSS: Enhances the visual appearance and layout of the map and weather information.

+# Resources
+1. OpenWeatherMap API: Provides real-time weather data for cities worldwide.
+2. Leaflet.js Library: Enables the creation of interactive and customizable maps in web applications.
+3. API Key: Required for authentication and access to OpenWeatherMap API services.

-# Group Memebers
+# Group Members
 1> Deep Sangani
 2> Dhyey Savaliya
 3> Harsh Dhimmar